GWU-Advanced-OS/project-project-gvisor/report.md

 **Security Fig. 2**

+### Gofer

+Another layer of the security model is the separation between the Sentry and file operations.
+The Sentry is able to have Gofer service its requests for file operations via 9P.
+In the interest of not adding more length to this novella, I will link [here for more Gofer explanation.](https://github.com/GWU-Advanced-OS/project-project-gvisor/blob/main/report.md#gofer)

 ## Performance / Optimizations

 In looking at the performance of gVisor, it is important to look at five main benchmarks: